Embodying Earth

 Who are the organizers and facilitators of the program?

-Embodying Earth: A UWC Short Course is a collaboration between the UWC Short Course organizers, the Nui Tuong Community, the Vietnamese Community of Integral Living, and New York University Shanghai.
-Throughout the program, participants will be supported daily by a team of 6-8 facilitators.
-Our facilitators come from different countries and have varied backgrounds in education and sustainability, each bringing a unique perspective and expertise.
+Embodying Earth is a collaboration between the UWC Short Course organizers and the Nui Tuong ecological community.
+Throughout the program, participants will be supported daily by a team of 4-6 facilitators.
+Our facilitators come from diverse cultural backgrounds and have experience and expertise in both transformative education and sustainability.

 When does the Short Course begin and end?